HomeDCT Support & Resources

 When you open the Data Collection App in the Local Partner Portal, you’ll see a dashboard that provides an overview of all collected plots and farm statistics.
 Scrolling through this dashboard gives you a quick sense of the overall data quality.
 If you spot any plots that need attention, simply click on them to go directly to the farmer's profile.
 While this method works well for small projects, as your number of plots grows, it becomes harder to manage.
 In such cases, the Farmer Table provides a more structured view.

-The farmer table
+The farm table

 For more specific filtering, use the Filter button next to the search bar.